 Originally created in 1972, Shang-Chi was a superhero conceived by Marvel during the height of interest in kung-fu films in America as popularized by actors like Bruce Lee.
 In the comics, Shang-Chi is an extremely skilled martial artist who was trained to be a villain but instead chose to fight for good.
 Proficient in weapons, marksmanship, various fighting techniques, and considered a strong ally by other Marvel heroes, it’s about time that Shang-Chi got a movie of his own.

-Here’s everything we know about Shang-Chi, from the release date to the plot to who will play Shang-Chi, who will play the film’s villain, and when the film will be released.
+Here’s everything we know about Shang-Chi and the Legend of the Ten Rings, from the release date to the plot to who will play Shang-Chi, who will play the film’s villain, and more.

-Phase Four begins with Black Widow, which will be released February 2020, and run through 2021.
-It will also include the four MCU shows headed to Disney+, including Hawkeye, WandaVision, The Falcon and the Winter Soldier, and Loki.
+Phase Four begins with Black Widow, which will be released July 2021, and run through 2023.
+It will also include the slew of MCU shows headed to Disney+, including Hawkeye, WandaVision, The Falcon and the Winter Soldier, and Loki.

 Destin Daniel Cretton was announced as Shang-Chi’s director in March 2019.
 Cretton was initially considered a surprise choice because a majority of his directing credits, to date, have been on indie or low budget films, with the exception of the Brie Larson/Woody Harrelson vehicle The Glass Castle.